adamjanicki2/fritter/README.md

 **Throws**

 - `403` if user not logged in
-- `400` if incorrect parentType supplied
+- `400` if incorrect parentType supplied or invalid Mongo ID length
 - `404` if parent does not exist or has already liked

 #### `DELETE /api/likes?parentId=PARENTID` - delete a like